-- 7. An instructor may execute an Administrative Withdrawal for a student if reasonably assured that the student does not intend to pursue the learning activities of the class due to excessive absences, lack of effort or participation or other good cause. - 8.
+- An instructor may execute an Administrative Withdrawal for a student if reasonably assured that the student does not intend to pursue the learning activities of the class due to excessive absences, lack of effort or participation or other good cause. - 8.
 An instructor may execute an Administrative Withdrawal when a student completes the minimum objectives stated for a class or transfers to another class. - 9.
+Students who attend Robeson Community College must attend 80% of the time scheduled for a regular class meeting to be counted present when the class meets.

-Students attending Robeson Community College must attend 75% of the required contact hours for the class in order to receive credit for the class.
+- 10.Inasmuch as the faculty member of record for a class is responsible for official class attendance and tardy records, students who have a grievance regarding class attendance or tardies shall resolve them with the instructor. - 11.
+Curriculum Classes: Students attending Robeson Community College must attend 75% of the required contact hours for the class in order to receive credit for the class.
 Once a student has missed 20% of the class time, the instructor should refer the student to the appropriate Assistant Vice President for Educational Services.
-The assistant vice president may grant a waiver allowing the student to miss an additional 5% of the contact hours.
+The Assistant Vice President may grant a waiver allowing the student to miss an additional 5% of the contact hours.
 If the waiver is not granted or the student misses hours in excess of the approved waiver, the instructor will drop the student from the course.
 In no case will a student receive credit for a course if he/she misses in excess of 25% of the required contact hours.
 Should the student so desire, he/she may continue to audit the course after being dropped, but the grade will remain the same.
-Absences begin with the first session a class is scheduled to meet even though he student may register late.
+Absences begin with the first session a class is scheduled to meet even though the student may register late. - 12.
+Developmental Classes: Student attending RCC must attend 85% of the required contact hours for the class in order to receive credit for the class.
+Once a student has missed 10% of the class time, the instructor should refer the student to the appropriate Assistant Vice President for Educational Services.
+The Assistant Vice President may grant a waiver allowing the student to miss an additional 5% of the contact hours.
+If the waiver is not granted or the student misses hours in excess of the approved waiver, the instructor will drop the student from the course.
+In no case will a student receive credit for a course if he/she misses in excess of 15% of the require contact hours.
+Should the student so desire, he/she may continue to audit the course after being dropped, but the grade will remain the same.
+Absences begin with the first session a class is scheduled to meet even though the student my register late.